Professional practice

 - NMC Health Plc v EY: defending EY in relation to a claim for USD 2.5 billion by the holding company of a Gulf-based healthcare group, arising out of a fraud allegedly perpetrated by its majority shareholders and senior management.

-- Instructed in proceedings involving a claim against insurance brokers for negligence when obtaining insurance.
+- Acted in a claim against insurance brokers for negligence when obtaining insurance.

 - Acted (as sole counsel) proceedings involving a claim for professional negligence on the part of paralegals, as well as claims for breaches of the Consumer Rights Act and the Consumer Protection from Unfair Trading Regulations.